langsari/the-noble-quran/README.md

 }
 ```
 ## views
-This code we use html for display specific words in database and we use css to decorate specific words page
+This code we use html for display specific words from database and we use css to decorate specific words page
 ```html

 @extends('quran.navbar')